How wearing masks will change us

 Masks mean something is wrong; we’re wearing them because things are not okay.
 For a while, this is all they said, I thought.
 “Nothing is normal!”
 I’d think, looking out over the mostly empty streets.

 But we are going on three months.
 The streets sometimes have people in them.
 Masks still mean something is wrong, but now they’re also just a fact of living, and what was a siren has mellowed into a low unsettling hum.
-It is very hard to say anything definitive about the next year or month or week what the future will look like, but by all expert predictions, we can say this: it is almost certain that the future will be masked.
+It is very hard to say anything definitive about what the next year or month or week will look like, but by all expert predictions, we can say this: It is almost certain that the future will be masked.

-In the first days of the pandemic, we were told masks weren’t necessary, maybe even counterproductive, despite the fact that they’d been common in Asia for years.
-Then a chorus of medical experts began raising alarm bells: yes of course we should wear masks, they argued, in the pages of the New York Times and Washington Post and the Boston Globe.
-In early April, the CDC amended its guidelines, recommending that people wear “cloth face coverings in public settings where other social distancing measures are difficult to maintain.”
-In June, they stated that the public should wear masks “on public transport, in shops, or in other confined or crowded environments,” with medical masks preferred for people over 60.
+In the first days of the coronavirus pandemic, we were told masks weren’t necessary, maybe even counterproductive, despite the fact that they’d been common in Asia for years.
+Then a chorus of medical experts began raising alarm bells: Yes, of course we should wear masks, they argued, in the pages of the New York Times and the Washington Post and the Boston Globe.
+In early April, the Centers for Disease Control and Prevention (CDC) amended its guidelines, recommending that people wear “cloth face coverings in public settings where other social distancing measures are difficult to maintain.”
+In June, the World Health Organization stated that the public should wear masks “on public transport, in shops, or in other confined or crowded environments,” with medical masks preferred for people over age 60 or with preexisting conditions.

-Rationally, it should be a small change: masks, for one thing, aren’t very big.
-There is a lot we still don’t know about how well masks work, and under what circumstances, but there is mounting evidence even non-medical grade fabric masks help prevent the no-longer-all-that-novel coronavirus from spreading, which is logical: if the virus spreads mainly through infected droplets, than yes, let’s do our best to contain them before we cough or sneeze or talk them out into the world.
+Rationally, it should be a small change: Masks, for one thing, aren’t very big.
+There is a lot we still don’t know about how well masks work and under what circumstances, but there is mounting evidence that even non-medical grade fabric masks help prevent the coronavirus from spreading, which is logical: If the virus spreads mainly through infected droplets, then yes, let’s do our best to contain them before we cough or sneeze or talk them out into the world.
 So this is what we’re doing now, and if it helps at all, then it’s obviously worth it.
 I have never especially liked my chin, anyway.

 It isn’t just a feeling.
 It is, according to Paula Niedenthal, a psychology professor at the University of Wisconsin who studies emotional processing, simply true.
 We really do lose information when we’re operating without the benefit of the lower half of our face, she tells me from her home in Madison, where she has been experimenting with her own growing mask collection.
 Eyes may be the window to the soul, but mouths and chins, it turns out, are also quite useful.